 What is Keratoconus?

-Keratoconus is an inherent weakness of the collagen that the cornea is made up of.
-With time it allows the cornea to bulge and stretch forward.
+Keratoconus literally means ‘cone-shaped cornea’.
+It is an inherited condition where the clear front surface of the eye, the cornea, is excessively elastic due to an inherent weakness of the collagen that the cornea is made up of.
+With time, the cornea starts to distort, bulging and stretching forward.
 This distortion in the corneal shape blurs vision and as it progresses glasses become ineffective.

 Excellent visual quality can be achieved in the setting of Keratoconus with a rigid gas permeable (hard) contact lens.
-It will not stop progression and not everybody can tolerate them.
+However, it will not stop progression and not everybody can tolerate them.

 When Keratoconus is identified, it is critical to evaluate progression.
 If demonstrated, it can be arrested by performing a procedure called Collagen Cross-linking.

 Collagen Cross-Linking procedure is an in-rooms intervention that takes approximately one hour and it involves disruption of the surface layer of the cornea, which allows a riboflavin (vitamin B2) drop to penetrate into the substance of the cornea.
 When the cornea is soaked in riboflavin, the eye is then exposed to an ultraviolet light of a known energy level for a period of 30 minutes that allows the collagen fibres of the cornea to connect with one another and stiffen up.

 Collagen Cross-linking stops the natural progressive steepening of Keratoconus and can prevent more significant intervention if it continued to get worse, such as a corneal transplant.
 If a refractive correction to achieve independence from glasses is being considered in the setting of Keratoconus, stabilisation with Collagen Cross-linking is considered critical.